bilal-the-dev/Marktplaats-Listing-Scraper-Discord-Bot/README.md

 ## Description

-This bot scrapes new listings from **Marktplaats.nl** and posts them in a designated discord channel.
-It's scalable and highly configurable, using a simple search bar to modify text that the bot uses for searching listings.
-The bot automatically posts new listings based on the search criteria and offers real-time updates via logs.
+This bot scrapes new listings from [Marktplaats.nl](https://www.marktplaats.nl) and posts them in a designated discord channel.
+You set the search text via command on discord and it'll post new listings relating to that.

 ![sample](https://github.com/bilal-the-dev/Marktplaats-Listing-Scraper-Discord-Bot/blob/main/click.PNG)

-It uses the api of marktplaats that their client uses.
+It uses the api that their client uses.

 ## Features: